SolverXCaptcha/Captcha-Solver-Service/readme.md

 ## Overview

-WSSolver is a captcha solving service that generates valid tokens for various captcha types including hCaptcha, reCAPTCHA, Turnstile, and more.
+WSSolver is a captcha solving service that generates valid tokens for various captcha types includingTurnstile, and more.
 The API provides a simple HTTP interface for integrating captcha solving into your applications.

 ### Features